-Preventing Teen Addiction: 7 Tips for Parents
+7 Tips for Parents for Preventing Teen Substance Abuse

-1. Stay Informed on Current Teen Risks
+1. Stay Informed About Common Teenage Challenges and Risks

-2. Talk to Your Teen About Addiction
+2. Talk to Your Teen About Substance Use

-Have conversations with your teens about the risks of addiction and talk to your teen early and often.
-You can help them better understand the risks of actions they may view as harmless, such as smoking marijuana, vaping, taking prescription pills not meant for them, abusing cough medicines, or even spending too much time online.
+Have conversations with your teens about the risks of vaping, misusing prescription pills, drinking alcohol, or experimenting with illicit drugs.
+You can help them better understand the risks of actions they may view as harmless, such as smoking marijuana, vaping, taking prescription pills not meant for them, and even abusing OTC cold and cough medicines.

 3. Set Rules and Enforce Consequences